 BSc Applied Geosciences '12 (GUtech)

-After spending my childhood in the UK, my family and I returned to Oman to a multicultural environment that combined the native Arab culture, the deep East African influence, and the ancient presence of the Baluch and the Lawatis in my hometown of Muscat.
-My undergrad in Applied Geosciences at the German University of Technology in Oman paved the way to many interesting conversations and projects in the field of scientific research, but most importantly the topics of anthropogeography.
-My research focused on the effect of natural hazards on communities, especially floods and tsunamis, and their affect of people's definition of space.
-In 2014 my work in the documentation of oral history with regards to past tsunamis affecting the coast of Oman were then published in the booklet "Remembering the 1945 Makran Tsunami" issued by the UNESCO.
-As for the university's connection to Germany, this created a platform for intercultural dialogue and through that I spent a significant amount of time in Germany exploring topics of politics and cross-cultural understandings which resulted in interning at the President’s office at the German Parliament in Fall 2015.
-My journey in understanding the connection between people, space, heritage and the question of cultural representation in diverse environments lead to the decision of starting an MA in Museum Studies at UIC at a time that coincides with the ‘Museum Boom’ currently witnessed in the Gulf Region.
+After spending her childhood in the UK, Noora and her family returned to Oman to an environment that combined the native Arab culture, a deep East African presence, and the ancient presence of the Baluch and the Lawatis in her hometown of Muscat.
+This multi-ethnic, multi-cultural society led to many questions in regards to heritage and cultural representation, as well as understanding what constituted ‘Omani Identity’.
+Her undergrad in Applied Geosciences has also paved the way to her current interest in human-geography and the understanding of space.
+In 2014, she worked in a project with Dr. Gösta Hoffmann on the oral historical documentation of the experiences of local communities that were affected by the 1945 Makran Tsunami.
+This work was then published by the UNESCO in a booklet titled ‘Remembering the 1945 Makran Tsunami’.
+Her undergrad at the German University of Technology in Oman created a platform for intercultural dialogue between Oman and Germany through which she spent a significant amount of time in Germany exploring topics of politics and cross-cultural understandings which resulted in interning at the President’s office at the German Parliament in Fall 2015.
+Her journey in understanding the connection between people, space, heritage and the question of cultural representation in diverse environments led to the decision of starting a MA in Museum and Exhibition Studies at UIC at a time that coincides with the ‘Museum Boom’ currently witnessed in the Gulf Region.